 AK5A is Austin Meyers - a designer and developer with a love of robotics.
-From demo and research prototyping to scalable user ready applications, I've built them all and can't wait to work with you.
+From demo and research prototyping to scalable user ready applications, I've built them all.

 Mighty Colossus Storybook

 Some of the characters and props from Storybook

 David Rheams and I came up with the idea for Storybook a few months back, and over the summer I designed and coded the app relying heavily on David to keep the scope on track.
 Ultimately we ended up with a full featured children’s story book creator featuring: